 Each repository has associated with it a name, directory, update URL, selection status, and suggested package lists.
-The update URL is used by the sync-repo-updates command.
-For RHEL-based systems, make sure the system is subscribed as rhel-x86\64--server-6.
+The sync-repo-updates command uses the update URL.
+For RHEL-based systems, make sure the system is subscribed as rhel-x86_64--server-6.

-The directory is where the actual yum repository exists, and is located in one of these locations, as follows:
+The directory is where the actual yum repository exists is one of the following: